-- Send reminders to reviewers who have agreed to evaluate the article until you get at least two good quality reviews (see the PCI reviewer guide).
+Send reminders to reviewers who have agreed to evaluate the article until you get at least two good quality reviews (https://peercommunityin.org/2020/10/22/pci-reviewer-guide/).

-- Pay attention to typographical and other errors.
+Pay attention to typographical and other errors.
 A recommended article must be as close to perfect as possible in terms of its form because it is a completed final article.
-If the language is poor, mention it to the authors and suggest that they check for typos and/or bring their article to a full professional proficiency in English.
+If the language is poor, mention it to the authors and suggest that they check for typos and/or have it proofread by a native English speaker.

-- If you accept the article, you must write a recommendation text.
+If you accept the article, you must write a recommendation text.
 This text is a short article, similar to a News & Views piece.
-It has its own title, contains between 300 and 1500 words, describes the context, explains why the article is particularly interesting, and it is citable.
-The limitations of the preprint can also be discussed.
+It has its own title, contains between 300 and 1500 words, describes the context, explains why you find it interesting and why you decided to recommend it, and it is citable.
 This text also contains references (at a minimum the reference to the article being recommended).

 Inform the managing board if you are delayed or if you are unexpectedly unable to carry out your recommender duties.